a37tam/Wave/README.md

 cd Wave-2.0
 ```

 Create a virtual environment to manage all the dependencies listed in <code>requirements.txt</code>.
+Activate it and install dependencies.

 ```
 python3 -m venv env
+source env/bin/activate
 pip3 install -r requirements.txt
 ```